GregDritschler/tekton-tutorial/README.md

 ```

 Under the task run status you should find a message that tells you how to get the logs from the failed build step.
+You will need to look at the logs to identify the problem.

 ```
 build step "build-step-deploy-using-kubectl" exited with code 1 (image: "docker.io/library/alpine@sha256:28ef97b8686a0b5399129e9b763d5b7e5ff03576aa5580d6f4182a49c5fe1913"); for logs run: kubectl -n default logs picalc-pr-db6p6-deploy-to-cluster-7h8pm-pod-582c73 -c build-step-deploy-using-kubectl